 Less Concern About Loss Of Energy Efficiency

 Wiring in series helps you to overcome the loss of efficiency the parallel wiring suffers when longer wires are involved.
 With this, it doesn’t matter how long the wire is because you will get the same efficiency regardless.
-This is why it is more advisable to go for series connection when it comes to rooftop solar panels.
+This is why it is more advisable to go for a series connection when it comes to rooftop solar panels.

 Unlike wiring solar panels in parallel, wiring in series does not necessarily need thick or high-quality wires.
 You can get by with any type of wire you have in series wiring and you are assured of having almost the same result.
 This we can say, makes the series process a cheaper option compared to the parallel wiring.